Skip to main content

 Zero Dependencies

 End users need only Microsoft Office (2016+).
 No runtime, no .NET Framework, no admin rights.
-Ship your Office file with the bin/ folder and you're done.
+Ship the protected copy with the bin/ folder and you're done.

 Frequently Asked Questions